Why People Suffer Despite Being Negative For Covid? It Must Be Long Cold

-People may experience long-term symptoms or “long colds” after acute respiratory infections such as colds, influenza, or pneumonia, and it may be as common as long Covid, finds a study, explaining why some people continue suffer prolonged symptoms despite testing negative for SARS-CoV-2 virus.
+London, Oct 6 (IANS) People may experience long-term symptoms — or “long colds” — after acute respiratory infections such as colds, influenza, or pneumonia, and it may be as common as long Covid, finds a study, explaining why some people continue suffer prolonged symptoms despite testing negative for SARS-CoV-2 virus.

 The findings, published in eClinicalMedicine, suggest that there may be long-lasting health impacts following non-Covid acute respiratory infections that are currently going unrecognised.